martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 # Naming of Application Services {#names}

-This section discusses naming of application services on the Internet, followed by a brief tutorial about subject naming in PKIX.

-## Naming Application Services {#names-apps}

-This specification assumes that the name of an application service is based on a DNS domain name (e.g., `example.com`) -- supplemented in some circumstances by an application service type (e.g., "the IMAP server at example.com").
+This document assumes that the name of an application service is based on a DNS domain name (e.g., `example.com`) -- supplemented in some circumstances by an application service type (e.g., "the IMAP server at example.com").
+The DNS name conforms to one of the following forms:

+1. A "traditional domain name", i.e., a fully qualified DNS domain name or "FQDN" (see {{DNS-CONCEPTS}}) all of whose labels are "LDH labels" as described in {{IDNA-DEFS}}.
+Informally, such labels are constrained to
+  {{US-ASCII}} letters, digits, and the hyphen, with the hyphen prohibited in the first character position.
+Additional qualifications apply (refer to the above-referenced specifications for details), but they are not relevant here.

+2. An "internationalized domain name", a DNS domain name that includes at least one label containing appropriately encoded Unicode code points outside the traditional US-ASCII range.
+That is, it contains at least one U-label or A-label, but otherwise may contain any mixture of NR-LDH labels, A-labels, or U-labels, as described in {{IDNA-DEFS}} and the associated documents.

-From the perspective of the application client or user, some names are direct because they are provided directly by a human user (e.g., via runtime input, prior configuration, or explicit acceptance of a client communication attempt), whereas other names are indirect because they are automatically resolved by the client based on user input (e.g., a target name resolved from a source name using DNS SRV or {{NAPTR}} records).
-This dimension matters most for certificate consumption, specifically verification as discussed in this document.
+From the perspective of the application client or user, some names are *direct* because they are provided directly by a human user.
+This includes runtime input, prior configuration, or explicit acceptance of a client communication attempt.
+Other names are *indirect* because they are automatically resolved by the application based on user input, such as a target name resolved from a source name using DNS SRV or {{NAPTR}} records).
+The distinction matters most for certificate consumption, specifically verification as discussed in this document.

-From the perspective of the application service, some names are unrestricted because they can be used in any type of service (e.g., a certificate might be reused for both the HTTP service and the IMAP service at example.com), whereas other names are restricted because they can be used in only one type of service (e.g., a special-purpose certificate that can be used only for an IMAP service).
-This dimension matters most for certificate issuance.
+From the perspective of the application service, some names are *unrestricted* because they can be used in any type of service, such as a single certificate being used for both the HTTP and IMAP services at the host example.com.
+Other names are *restricted* because they can only be used for one type of service, such as a special-purpose certificate that can only be used for an IMAP service.
+This distinction matters most for certificate issuance.

-Therefore, we can categorize the identifier types of interest as follows:
+We can categorize the supported identifier types as follows:

 * A DNS-ID is direct and unrestricted.